OHIF/Viewers/platform/docs/docs/development/getting-started.md

 Workflow" and is common for Open Source projects.
 The GitHub blog has a [good graphic that illustrates this setup][triangular-workflow].

-### `v3-stable` branch
-Currently the stable branch for OHIF-v3 is `v3-stable`.
-Once the v3-stable branch has feature parity with the master branch, `v3-stable` will be pushed to the master branch.
-You can read more about the roadmap timeline [here](https://ohif.org/roadmap).

 ### Private